12 Disturbing Effects of Drinking Alcohol You Should Never Ignore

 You're not fooling anyone with a shot of peppermint schnapps.
 A night of drinking can give you oral malodor—bad breath.
 A study in the Journal of Dental Research suggests alcohol intake and being overweight is associated with high volatile sulfide levels, a measure of bad breath.

 Bad dreams are common in alcohol-dependent patients during abstinence and withdrawal, according to a study in Alcohol and Alcoholism.
 Researchers surveyed a group of alcoholics and a group of healthy people about their sleep and dream experiences over four weeks while the drinkers were abstaining from alcohol.
 Results showed that the alcoholics experienced impaired sleep quality and their dreams tended to be more negatively toned than those of the healthy subjects.
 A common theme in the dreams of the detoxifying alcoholics: Alcohol.

-Cravings for greasy hamburgers.
+Cravings for Greasy Hamburgers.

 OK, no surprise here.
 You are well aware that a few drinks can make you crave McDonald's, wolf down a bag of Doritos, or order pizza at midnight.
 Cocktails, or more specifically ethanol, the active ingredient in them, stimulate appetite.
 It's why the saucy French invented the aperitif.
 But how does drinking trigger overeating?
 Researchers reporting in Nature Communications conducted a rodent study in which they injected ethanol into mice for three days and observed a marked increase in their food consumption.
-In addition, they found that the ethanol caused electrical and biochemical hyperactivity in neurons in the hypothalamus that are normally activated during intense hunger.
+In addition, they found that ethanol caused electrical and biochemical hyperactivity in neurons in the hypothalamus that are normally activated during intense hunger.
 In other words, drinking alcohol tricks your brain's feeding circuits into thinking you are starving.
-So too can these 25 Foods That Make You Hungrier.
+So, too, can these 25 Foods That Make You Hungrier.